kriserickson/kriserickson.github.com/_drafts/how-to-be-a-modern-developer-on-windows.md

     the name and if there is an installer run it gets the name + .install.
 So you want to cinst nodejs.install not cinst nodejs.
 1. [Secunia](http://secunia.com/vulnerability_scanning/personal/) since we don't have nice package managers on windows, we have to rely on tools like Secunia to tell us when programs are out of date and potential security risks.
-1. [Git](http://git-scm.com/) and [Github](http://github.com).
-Don't bother with [Github for windows](http://git-scm.com/),
-    but [TortoiseGit](https://code.google.com/p/tortoisegit/) has finally gotten decent and as stated above [msysgit](http://msysgit.github.io/) is really good.
-Hint for using git though, unless you are willing to live in cygwin stick to https urls (i.e. choose https://github.com/kriserickson/topcoat-touch.git over git@github.com:kriserickson/topcoat-touch.git) as windows has a ton of problems with ssl (where it stores your keys, etc) that will lead to no end of problems.
+1. [Git](http://git-scm.com/) and [Github](http://github.com) work fine on Windows now, and Github is probably the greatest thing about open source these days.
+I personally wound't bother with [Github for windows](http://git-scm.com/), but [TortoiseGit](https://code.google.com/p/tortoisegit/) has finally gotten decent.
+And as stated above [msysgit](http://msysgit.github.io/) is really good.
+A big hint for using git though, unless you are willing to live in cygwin stick to https urls (i.e. choose https://github.com/kriserickson/topcoat-touch.git over git@github.com:kriserickson/topcoat-touch.git) as windows has a ton of problems with ssl (where it stores your keys, etc) that will lead to no end of problems.
-1. [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/) and the related tools.
-If you don't know how to use pageant, I would recommend [learning](http://winscp.net/eng/docs/ui_pageant) if you spend any time on remote machines through SSH.
+1. You need to install [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/) and the related tools.
+If you don't know how to use pageant, I would recommend [learning](http://winscp.net/eng/docs/ui_pageant), especially if you spend any time on remote machines through SSH.
 (Completely off topic, but I could never find why pageant is called pageant rather than pagent.)
 While you a learning about pageant, you should probably pick up a copy of [WinScp]((http://winscp.net) for transferring files.
-1. Install [Paint.Net](http://www.getpaint.net/) and [Irfanview](http://www.irfanview.com/) and change the default
-    image viewer from the atrocious Windows Photo Viewer to Irfanview.  **Warning: Irfanview default download is download.net, which wraps it's downloads in crapware, fosshob and tucows still to my knowledge do not.
+1. I find I always need a graphics editor, and I personally install [Paint.Net](http://www.getpaint.net/) as one of the first programs on any machine I have, you could use [gimp](http://www.gimp.org/).
+You don't necessarily need a screenshot tool (Snipping Tool is pretty good or just Ctrl-PrtScr), but you do need to swap out the atrocious Windows Photo Viewer as the default graphics viewer with [Irfanview](http://www.irfanview.com/).  **Warning: Irfanview default download is download.net, which wraps it's downloads in crapware, fosshob and tucows still to my knowledge do not.
 Be careful when installing some of these programs, most of the toolbars are installed by default when you select the default setup.
-That warning goes for winscp as well as Sourceforge has started wrapping some of it's downloads as well.**
+That warning goes for winscp as well as Sourceforge has started wrapping some of it's downloads as well.
+Also if you do download these apps one at a time from Google search be very careful, malware companies are buying ads on google that look like the real software company and wrap the application in malware.
+It is the scourge of windows and may be the main reason for Windows death. **
 1. [Nodejs](http://nodejs.org/), [Ruby](http://rubyinstaller.org/), and [Python](http://www.python.org/downloads/windows/).
 You may
     never program in any of these languages, but lots of tools you will be using will require them.
 Get the 1.9 ruby and the 2.7 python unless you are actually working in the languages as all of the tools are still based off of the older versions.
 For Ruby